Get Medical Treatment

 In situations where a victim’s injuries are fatal, we work with their family members to file a wrongful death lawsuit.
 For each of our clients, we thoroughly investigate the underlying facts, research relevant case law, and put together a strong demand for compensation to the insurer.
 Whenever possible, we settle claims on behalf of our clients – but we aren’t afraid to take a case to trial to ensure that our clients get the maximum compensation that they are entitled to under the law.

-Can I File a Lawsuit for My Injury?
+Can I File a Lawsuit for My Injury in South Carolina?

 South Carolina personal injury lawsuits are based on a theory of negligence, which is a legal term that means that a person failed to act with the care that a reasonable person would use in a similar situation.
 Negligence has three elements: